EngJay/pa-spl/README.md

 ## Features

-- Read current SPL value averaged over TAVG with a range of 35 dB to 120 dB (+/-2 dB) from 30 Hz to 8 kHz.
+- Read current SPL value averaged over a time window (TAVG register) with a range of 35 dB to 120 dB (+/-2 dB) from 30 Hz to 8 kHz.
-- Adjustable TAVG window for averaging of SPL value from 10 ms to 10,000 ms.
+- Adjustable time window (TAVG register) for averaging of SPL value from 10 ms to 10,000 ms.
 - Read min/max SPL value sensed between power cycle or reset.

 ## Usage